-Normally students enter Christ’s Hospital at Year 7, Year 9 or Sixth Form as boarders or day pupils.
+Normally pupils enter Christ’s Hospital at Year 7, Year 9 or Sixth Form as boarders or day pupils.
 Occasionally, we can admit children at Year 8 or 10.
-The Admissions Team will be able to advise you if places are available.
+The Admissions Office will be able to advise you if places are available.

 Year 7 Entry

 Because our bursary places are over-subscribed, the assessment process is in two stages.
-An Initial Assessment that uses computer based tests (verbal, quantitative, non-verbal and spatial reasoning), as well as short multiple choice tests in Mathematics and English.
+An Initial Assessment that uses computer based tests (verbal, quantitative, non-verbal and spatial reasoning).

 Those children who are successful in the Initial Assessment will be invited to our Residential Assessment in January (just before term starts).
 The children stay overnight, have the opportunity to experience boarding life and take part in assessment tasks, the children are being assessed not only on their academic potential but also on their suitability to board.

 Year 9 Entry